- Torsional Output of Piston Engines -

 Note that the waveform in Figure 2 contains two torque peaks which are nearly 300% above mean torque, and two torque valleys which are about 200% below mean torque.
 This waveform is an example of "second order" excitation, because there are two complete up-and-down torque pulses (cycles) per rotation of the crankshaft.

 Note that this waveform approximates a sawtooth, and there is a small negative "blip" at the bottom of the valley, which means that the engine output contains a complex mixture of harmonic orders.
-The shape of the waveform and the torque reversals make it quite apparent that the metal-prop designers have done an amazing job.
+The shape of the waveform and the torque reversals make it quite apparent that the designers of metal aircraft propellers have done an amazing job.

 EVEN-FIRE SIX CYLINDER ENGINE